Disorderly Conduct Defense Attorney

 Call Andrew DeLuca, an experienced disorderly conduct defense attorney at (518)-245-9109

-The Law Office of Andrew DeLuca serves the greater Capital Region including Saratoga Springs, Albany, Latham, Troy, Schenectady, Glens Falls, Montgomery County, Fulton County and the surrounding Upstate New York area.
+The Law Office of Andrew DeLuca serves Montgomery County, Fulton County, Saratoga County, Warren County, and Washington County, including Saratoga Springs, Clifton Park, Amsterdam, Gloversville, Johnstown, Glens Falls, Queensbury, Fort Edward, Granville, and the surrounding Upstate New York area.

 Experienced Representation In All Criminal Matters